raphaelmoita/keep_collections/README.md

 Keeper creation process must follow just one rule ... implement **org.moita.keep.keeper.IKeeper** interface.
 IKeeper inteface define 3 basic methods used to store, restore and check is there is any previous data to recover.

-> Concurrency at time to store and recover data must be observed at time to create a Keeper
+> Concurrency on storing and recovering data must be observed at time to create a Keeper